myplaceonline/myplaceonline_posixcubes/README.md

     ssh root@frontend${SERVER_NUMBER}.myplaceonline.com ip -4 -o addr | grep eth1 | awk '{print $4}' | sed 's/\/.*//g'

 * Networking > Domains > myplaceonline.com
+  * Create A record for main IP and short hostname
   * Create A record for eth1 IP and short hostname with -internal

 Add server to the other servers' whitelist: